 Overview of Lake Michigan viromes

 The nearshore waters of two Chicago area beaches, Montrose Beach and 57th Street Beach, were sampled throughout the Summer of 2013.
-DNA isolated from viral particles purified from these samples was sequenced using standard methods, producing >15 million reads (see Methods).
+DNA isolated from viral particles purified from these nine samples was sequenced using standard methods, producing >15 million raw reads (see Methods).
 Taxonomic classification of the viral contigs was performed using the tool Metavir [33].
 Metavir accepts sample submission to 300,000 contigs of lengths greater than 300 nucleotides.
 The submission cutoff defined our analysis to a subset of the contigs generated by sequencing.
 Therefore, for the purposes of the analyses detailed in this study, contigs were selected on the basis of length.
 Phages were found to comprise the majority of viruses present throughout the generated datasets.
 Rarefaction curves produced by Metavir revealed that the viral community from the 57th Street Beach on June 25th was contained within the contigs examined; in contrast, the curves of the remaining eight samples indicated significantly greater diversity (Supplemental Figure 1).
 Additional data collected from 57th Street Beach at the same time do not give any insight into why bacteriophage diversity may have been lower, and it is generally accepted that phage populations closely follow the composition and abundance of host bacterial populations in a given environment.
 However, Roux et al., (2012) described a similar level of discrepancy in rarefaction for two freshwater lake samples.
 In addition, as with earlier examples of similar sequencing efforts, the potential for sampling, sample preparation and sequencing bias is considerable [35].
 There is a severe paucity of knowledge surrounding phage population dynamics and phage/host interactions in freshwaters, and therefore it is very difficult to interpret why one sample may have been so markedly different to others taken from the same environment, albeit at different times.
 However, the general heterogeneity that can be expected in freshwaters may suggest that such differences in diversity, on a temporal basis, are indeed possible, if not expected.

 To date, the considerable majority of viral community assessments in the aquatic environment have been performed on marine samples.
 However, the genetic richness and diversity of bacteriophages found in freshwaters is likely to surpass that of their marine counterparts [36-37], and in congruence with this hypothesis, recent metagenomic assessments have demonstrated the presence of a wide range of ssRNA, dsRNA, ssDNA and dsDNA viruses in freshwater environments.
 For the purposes of preliminary assessment of viral diversity in the samples collected, this study was designed to assess the presence of DNA viruses.
 Due to the nature of sample preparation, i.e. no use of multiple displacement amplification (MDA - known to produce bias towards returning ssDNA viruses [27]), we estimated that the majority of BLAST hits returned by our sequencing effort would likely belong to dsDNA viruses.
-As with most studies examining viral metagenomics (SIV NEW REFS NOT AQUATIC), the vast majority of the sequences generated as part of this examination of the waters of Lake Michigan did not show any significant sequence similarity to cultured viral isolates: only 6.9% of the 2.6 million contigs submitted for analysis were found to produce a BLAST score of >=50 to entries in the NCBI RefSeq viral protein database.
+As with most studies examining viral metagenomics (SIV NEW REFS NOT AQUATIC), the vast majority of the sequences generated as part of this examination of the waters of Lake Michigan did not show any significant sequence similarity to cultured viral isolates: only 6.9% of the 2.6 million contigs submitted for analysis were found to produce a BLAST score of ≥50 to entries in the NCBI RefSeq viral protein database.

-Comparison of existing viromes
+Comparison Lake Michigan viromes